HanetakaChou/PatriotEngine/README.md

 ﻿### Project Description
-PatriotEngine is the source code of the book "Developing A Graphics Rendering Engine With Vulkan/Metal/Direct3D12" which is being written.
+PatriotEngine aims to be a state-of-the-art real-time image synthesis engine and I believe that more and more programmers tend to develop their own engines without being restricted to Unity or UE4.

 Although there is no official standard of the **Graphics Rendering** Engine at present, the functionality of the **Graphics Rendering** Engine has steadily stabilized with the evolution of the **Graphics Rendering** Engine in the past few decades and thus has formed the de facto standard.

-It's widely establish that "Program = Data Structure + Algorithm" and this book will elaborate the **Graphics Rendering** Engine from two aspects: Scene (Data Structure) and Rendering Pipeline (Algorithm).
+It's widely establish that "Program = Data Structure + Algorithm" and this engine will elaborate the **Graphics Rendering** Engine from two aspects: Scene (Data Structure) and Rendering Pipeline (Algorithm).

 The contents of this book is likely to be as follows:
 >